-Texas dates from the late 1990s and views macho brotherhood through the eyes of underpaid immigrant laborers. or newly arrived college boy Steven, brothers Duke and Danny are the host family from hell: messy, macho hayseeds living in a trashy trailer.
+Texas dates from the late 1990s and views macho brotherhood through the eyes of underpaid immigrant laborers.
+For newly arrived college boy Steven, brothers Duke and Danny are the host family from hell.
 There’s only one bed, a mattress placed atop the kitchen table.
-What’s more, the trailer’s anchored in the rural plains of the Lone Star State, miles from anywhere.
-Steven needs to escape, but there are wild dogs outside, and his hosts are counting on Steven’s housing stipend.
+What’s more, the trailer’s anchored in the rural plains of the Lone Star State, miles from anywhere and his hosts are counting on Steven’s housing stipend.
 Each character also has something to hide, which transforms Texas into a claustrophobic comedy about confinement, coercion and, later, confession

 - Delivery (EWP: Paper or Plastic, 1999)

 - Refrigerators (AATC, 1999)

 In REFRIGERATORS, Judy Soo Hoo, takes you to the hottest day in December.
 What can three Asian American women desire the most in such a smoldering day?
 The perfect refrigerator!
 This play is a story about food, love, relationships and the messy secrets that lie beyond the butter dish.